-The content of this Standard was significantly revised and supplemented in November 2018 and came into effect December 1, 2018.
-Therefore, the reader should consider all of the content (apart from highlighted material) to be new since publication.
+The content of this Standard was significantly revised and supplemented in October 2019 and comes into effect December 1, 2019.
+Therefore, the reader should consider all of the content to be new since publication.
+Projects bid after November 30, 2019 must conform to the Standards published in this document.